Value Investing – Primary Tenet of Business (Lesson 5)

 This is more realistic with what happens with value investing.
 The buy low and sell high tenet merely provides a good foundation to earn positive gains.
 Go back to the four principles which will each be examined in Lessons 6 through 9; 1) Risk reduction via quality stocks only, thus quality stocks generally pay dividends during the holding period; 2) Intrinsic value provides confidence that the share price will not further decline dramatically as the underlying assets act as insurance of the company’s worth; 3) Financial analysis validates a fair and reasonable market share price thus assuring the value investor the stock price will recover; and finally, 4) Patience is required to simply wait for the stock price to recover; if it takes longer, it is OK; it just means that the annualized return on the investment will not be as high as predicted.

 There are several keys to success with the buy low sell high tenet of business, especially stock transactions.
 First, note that if a value investor decides to take less risk and buys at a much deeper discount, it is possible that further declines will not materialize thus negating or limiting opportunities to buy stock at a good price.
 In most cycles of stock values, the typical share price does not even get to the desired buy price.
 In general, they will fluctuate down and up past the prior peak price; thus value investors never get to exercise their preset buy and sell points for the stock.
-Thus, setting the buy price must be reasonable, i.e. not too deep of a discount or not enough of a discount as the return on the investment may not warrant the associated risk of holding the stock.
+Therefore, setting the buy price must be reasonable, i.e. not too deep of a discount or not enough of a discount as the return on the investment may not warrant the associated risk of holding the stock.

 Go back to above graph.
 Suppose the value investor sets the discount at 5% instead of 9%.
 Now the buy price is $54.58.
 If the sell point is the prior peak, the gain equals $2.87.
 Look at other negative contributing factors towards the annualized return on the investment.